ctphoenix/Python-Course-Material/chapter10.md

 In this exercise, we will compute the cross-validated performance for the linear and random forest classification models.

 *** =instructions
-- In turn, call `cross_val_score` using `linear_classifier` and `forest_classifier` as models.
+- In turn, call `cross_val_score` using `logistic_regression` and `forest_classifier` as models.
 Store the output as `linear_classification_scores` and `forest_classification_scores`, respectively.
     - Set the parameters `cv=10` to use 10 folds for cross-validation and `scoring=accuracy` to use our correlation function defined in the previous exercise.
 - Plotting code has been provided to compare the performance of the two models.
-Use `plt.show()` to plot the revenue for each movie against the fits of the linear and random forest classification models.
+Use `plt.show()` to plot the cross-validated accuracy of predicted profitability for each movie using the logistic and random forest classification models.
     -  Consider: which of the two models exhibits a better fit?

 *** =hint